 Continuing La Verne Students.
-The Registrar automatically submits GPA information to the California Student Aid Commission for continuing students.
+The Registrar automatically submits GPA information to the California Student Aid Commission for students continually enrolled at the University of La Verne.

 It is the student's responsibility to ensure that the GPA verification information is submitted to the California Student Aid Commission by March 2.